LunaciaDev/Choreographer/README.md

 This will create a zip file in `lwjgl3/build/construo/dist`, containing the built app.

 See [LibGDX deployment](https://libgdx.com/wiki/deployment/bundling-a-jre) for more.

-## License

-The source code is licensed under the [MIT License](https://opensource.org/license/MIT).
-Please see [the license file](https://github.com/LunaciaDev/Choreographer/blob/main/LICENSE) for more information.

-Please note that this license ONLY apply to the **source code**.
-The branding "Foxhole" belong to Siege Camp along with all of the game assets.
-Community-made modded assets also belong to their respective creator.

 ## Special Thanks